cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * The [target](SYNTAX-5-OTHER.markdown#option-target) must be set to version `8` or higher.
 * The [symbolic labels](SYNTAX-5-OTHER.markdown#option-symbolic-labels) option must be inactive.
-* The [text-tables](SYNTAX-5-OTHER.markdown#option-text-tables) option must be active.
+* The [use-text-jump-tables](SYNTAX-5-OTHER.markdown#option-use-text-jump-tables) option must be active.

 When all these conditions are met, the case expression is always converted to a text-based jump table.
 This is the most efficient implementation of the case expression possible, both in terms of execution speed and code size.

 ### Range check elimination

 When all possible input values in case expression are handled by one of the `when` branches, it is not necessary to use the two jumps in front of the jump table to handle out-of-range values.
 Mindcode is currently incapable of determining this is the case and keeps these jumps in place by default.
-By setting the `unsafe-case-optimization` compiler directive to `true`, you inform Mindcode that all input values are handled by case expressions.
+By setting the [`unsafe-case-optimization`](SYNTAX-5-OTHER.markdown#option-unsafe-case-optimization) compiler directive to `true`, you inform Mindcode that all input values are handled by case expressions.
 This prevents the out-of-range handling instructions from being generated, making the optimized case expression faster by two instructions per execution, and leads to the optimization being considered for case expressions with four branches or more.

 Putting an `else` branch into a case expression indicates not all input values are handled, and doing so disables the unsafe case optimization: the basic optimization may still happen, but the out-of-range checks will remain.